jlord/open-data-guide/transit.md

 * see if they already have an api that you can mirror/integrate

-#3 Decide how to format your data.
+#Decide how to format your data.
 If you use a standard format, you benefit from all the work that others have done integrating and tooling that standard.
 This can lead to cost savings in developing documentation, reduced support issues and increased adoption.
 In general, if there is a standard, the default should be to develop to it.

 ## Is there a standard for transit data?